zeek/zeekctl/doc/broctl.rst

      **getOption** (self, name)

          Returns the value of one of the plugin's options, *name*.
-The returned value will always be a string.

          An option has a default value (see *options()*), which can be overridden by a user in ``broctl.cfg``.
 An option's value cannot be